Run (novel): Reception

 Run received mixed reviews but was a New York Times bestseller.

 Leah Hager Cohen of The New York Times said in her review: "If Patchett had exhumed her characters’ motivations more thoroughly, she might have persuaded readers of the circumstances that led to such a choice.
 And in so doing she might have elicited deeper sympathy and interest.
 The Jesse Jackson lecture turns out to be little more than a set piece, and the characters’ racial identities are either ignored or too broadly indicated.
 (Kenya and her mother live in a housing project; Kenya, Tip and Teddy are all endowed with a stereotypical black athletic gift, a talent for running.)
 It’s difficult to understand why an author would seed her story with potentially rich material only to refrain from exploring it.
 But this might explain why Patchett’s characters ultimately feel less real than symbolic, as wooden as the Virgin’s statue."
 Nora Seton of the Houston Chronicle said: "This is a novel staffed exclusively by protagonists, and Patchett's often dazzling insights cannot lift it into second gear.
 Run would have profited from a brutish and anguished soul."

 Writing for The New Yorker, John Updike said: "As realism, her novel is pale; but as a metaphoric representation of growth it transcends its sentimentality."

-Andrew O'Hagan said in Publishers Weekly: " ... the book is lovely to read and is satisfyingly bold in its attempt to say something patient and true about family."
+Writing for Publishers Weekly, Andrew O'Hagan said, "The book is lovely to read and is satisfyingly bold in its attempt to say something patient and true about family."

+In a mixed review, Kirkus Reviews described the story as "Compelling...but thematically heavy-handed."